allegro0132/gds-preview/README.md

 - **Configuration Panel**: Quick access to rendering settings and parameters directly within the viewer.
 - **Performance Optimizations**:
   - **Parallel Loading**: Uses Web Workers to parse and process geometry off the main thread.
-  - **Binary Streaming**: Uses efficient binary data transfer (Base64 encoded buffers) to minimize overhead between Python and VS Code.
+  - **Binary Streaming**:
+    - **Python engine**: Streams geometry via Base64-encoded binary chunks.
+    - **Rust engine**: Streams geometry as raw binary frames over a local WebSocket (served by the extension) to avoid Base64 overhead.
   - **Incremental Rendering**: Streams data for all modes (WebGL, Canvas) to provide immediate visual feedback.
   - **Viewport Culling**: Only renders what is visible on screen.
   - **Dynamic Level of Detail (LOD)**: Automatically reduces detail during fast interactions to maintain high frame rates.
   - **Instanced Rendering**: Uses hardware instancing (`ANGLE_instanced_arrays`) to efficiently render hierarchical designs with thousands of repeated cells.
+  - **Backend Triangulation (Rust/WebGL)**: WebGL triangles can be generated in the Rust backend (parallelized) and streamed directly to the webview.
 - **Advanced Analysis**:
   - **Net Tracing**: Double-click any object to highlight all physically connected polygons (Net Tracing).
 Works across instances and hierarchy.
   - **Layer Soloing**: Double-click a layer in the sidebar to instantly isolate it.